patrickbwarren/qgis3-survex-import/README.md

 * no dependencies, natively reads binary v8 format survex .3d files;
 * import stations and legs with full metadata;
 * create passage walls, cross-sections, and polygons from LRUD data;
-* all features have _z_ dimensions, and elevations to assist coloring;
+* all features have _z_ dimensions, and (mean) elevations to assist coloring;
-* co-ordinate system can be set from a proj4 string embedded in .3d file;
+* the co-ordinate system can be set from a proj4 string embedded in .3d file;
 * results can be saved immediately into a GeoPackage shape file.

 ### Installation